OzymandiasThe2/Guessing-Game/README.md

-## Guessing-Game
-# Guessing Game using MIPS assembly language
+## Guessing Game using MIPS assembly language
 Made with the help of group partners: Nicholas Hughes, christopher Mcgill, Franklin Muhuni.